aish26211/AutoML/README.md

 ## 🚀 Project Overview

-This project is an interactive, end-to-end Automated Machine Learning (AutoML) web application built with Streamlit, designed to streamline the entire data science workflow for tabular data.
+This project is an interactive, end-to-end Automated Machine Learning (AutoML) web application with a modern React frontend and Python FastAPI backend, designed to streamline the entire data science workflow for tabular data.
 From data upload and comprehensive exploration to advanced cleaning, model training, evaluation, and interpretability, this app empowers users to build and understand machine learning models without writing a single line of code.

 It serves as a powerful tool for quick data insights, rapid prototyping, and understanding model behavior, making machine learning accessible to both data professionals and enthusiasts.

+## 🏗️ Architecture

+The application follows a modern full-stack architecture:

+- **Frontend**: React 18 with TypeScript, Tailwind CSS, and modern UI components
+- **Backend**: Python FastAPI with async support and automatic API documentation
+- **Data Processing**: Pandas, Scikit-learn, and custom ML agents
+- **Visualization**: Recharts for interactive charts and data visualization
+- **File Handling**: Support for CSV and Excel files with drag-and-drop upload

 ## ✨ Key Features & Workflow